vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Bhav U).
 Ariyogadvādasi-Bh. śu.
 12; tithi; worship of Śiva and Gauri,

-Brahmā and Sāvitri, Visṇu and Lakṣmi, the sun and his
+Brahmā and Sāvitri, Viṣṇu and Lakṣmi, the sun and his

 consort Nikṣubhā.
 HVI.
 1177-1180.
 Aviyogavrata or Ariyogatrtīyā--For women; begin on Mārg. śu.
 2